ku-fpg/ku-fpg.github.io/index.md

 is led by [Andrew Gill](/people/andygill).
 The group operates inside the Computer Systems Design Laboratory (CSDL), at ITTC, in Nichols Hall on west campus.
-The group is currently on hiatus, for the duruation of Professor Gill's industrial leave of absence.
+The group is currently on hiatus, for the duruation of Professor Gill's industrial leave of absence at X, the moonshot factory (sometime known as Google X).

 ## Recent Activities